learn-co-curriculum/dsc-effect-sizes/README.md

 ## Introduction to Effect Size

-Effect size' is used to quantify the *size of the difference* between two groups under observation.
-Effect sizes are easy to calculate, understand and apply to any measured outcome and is applicable to a multitude of study domains.
+Effect size is used to quantify the *size of the difference* between two groups under observation.
+Effect sizes are easy to calculate, understand and apply to any measured outcome and are applicable to a multitude of study domains.
 It is highly valuable towards quantifying the *effectiveness of a particular intervention, relative to some comparison*.
-Measuring effect size allows scientists to go beyond the obvious and simplistic, *'Does it work or not?'* to the far more sophisticated, *'How well does it work in a range of contexts?'*.
+Measuring effect size allows scientists to go beyond the obvious and simplistic *'Does it work or not?'* to the far more sophisticated, *'How well does it work in a range of contexts?'*.

 [More on effect size](https://www.slideshare.net/gaetanlion/effect-size-presentation)